DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/interact-with-the-page.md

 * [Drag an Element by an Offset](../../reference/test-api/testcontroller/drag.md)
 * [Drag an Element onto Another One](../../reference/test-api/testcontroller/dragtoelement.md)

-> The **drag** actions do not invoke integrated browser actions such as selecting text.
+> The **drag** actions do not invoke integrated browser actions such as text selection.
-> Use them to perform drag-and-drop actions that are processed by webpage elements, not the browser.
+> Use them to perform drag-and-drop actions that page elements process.
 > To select text, use [t.selectText](../../reference/test-api/testcontroller/selecttext.md).

 **Example**